bandonga/bandonga.github.io/collections/_network/0-nat.md

 Formula: `X1':x1' = X2':x2' for all Y;y`.
 The mapping used is dependent only on the source address/port `X:x`, independent of the destination address/port.

+Full-Cone, Restricted-Cone, and Port-Restricted Cone NATs as having an Endpoint-Independent Mapping

 * **Address-Dependent Mapping** (ADM NAT)

 Formula: `X1':x1' = X2':x2' if only if Y2=Y1`.
 The mapping used is dependent on the source address/port `X:x` as well as the destination the address `Y`.